netlight-johannadagfalk/goclimate/README.md

 ## Developing

 * Run the development server: `bin/rails server`
 * If you're doing front-end work, Webpack dev server gives you hot realoding of JS & CSS: `bin/yarn dev`.
-(Run simultaneously as bin/rails server)
+(Run this simultaneously as `bin/rails server`)
 * Watch for updates and continuosly run relevant specs & linters: `bin/guard`
 * For changes inside the react-components folder, run eslint and prettier: `bin/yarn lint`
 * Run Ruby tests: `bin/rspec`.
 (Do not run when webpack dev server is running)